ContextLab/hypertools/CONTRIBUTING.md

 ## What we're working on

-Take a look at the issues in our [ milestone](https://github.com/ContextLab/hypertools/milestone/5) for the mozsprint!
+Take a look at the issues in our [milestone](https://github.com/ContextLab/hypertools/milestone/5) for the Mozilla sprint!

 ## How to submit changes